110 Greene Street

 Anyway, it was kind to send reply—the one in a thousand received over my long painting and writing anti-career.
 It seems that Galerie St. Etienne respects the unknown building block (the artist) who gives credence to the myriad of buildings hanging pictures on sheetrock for profit.
 There is no bread and butter without cows and grass.
 Few galleries seem to get this, and those that do just might be the human ones that organizations like ARTnews don’t need to write about in wonder why they are struggling to make ends meet.

 Now I have sent presents of my books to Hyperallergic, ARTnews, and I believe even The Painters’ Table because I am a painter, not a businessman.
-I send them with hope, never greed, and each facility should know that I have done so for many years to many individuals and institutions because I am an expressive artist, not unlike many who begin in a similar vein but end up working for the business of art.
+I send them with hope, never greed, and each facility should know that I have done so for many years to many individuals and institutions because I am an expressive artist, not unlike those who begin in a similar vein but end up working for the business of art.
 I am expressive, yet also hungry—not starving—just seeking enough financial success to keep from falling back to line cooking in my late middle age.
 I love to paint.
 And unlike a choreographed Mick Jagger, Jeff Koons, or ARTnews, I seek just enough dough to continue to do so.

 Also, I loathe promotion more than I adore self liberation.
 So it is no thrill for me to seek approval to those who can help deliver a meager cash flow into my home.
 But I do it anyway.
 Because I am human and made of carbon and contradiction.